keleshev/keleshev.com/compiling-to-assembly-from-scratch/index.md

 >  * PDF, EPUB *(other formats on request)*
 >  * DRM-free
 >
-> $27 is pre-order–only price with 40% discount.
-When the book is out it will be $45.
+> *Note, $27 is pre-order–only price with 40% discount.
+When the book is out it will be $45.*
 > <br/>

 <a href=https://sellfy.com/p/bkz0pv/ id=bkz0pv class=sellfy-buy-button data-text=Pre-order></a>